top of page

 • They are uncomfortable

-• External disturbances are waking them
+• External disturbances wake them

 • They are not yet linking sleep cycles independently